 Seeking to clarify his comments, Mr Biden touched on the issue at the start of a meeting at the White House focused on domestic policy.

 As US officials worked to reassure European allies on their resolve, Mr Biden laid out his clearest line yet on what action would trigger serious punishment.
-He said he has told Russian President Vladimir Putin “very clearly” that Russia faces severe US and European sanctions if an attack takes place.

 “If any, any assembled Russian units move across the Ukrainian border, that is an invasion,” he said.